Looking4Cache/node-red-contrib-remote/README.md

 ## Remote-RED Apps

-Youj can install them from the Google PlayStore or Apple AppStore:
+You can install them from the Google PlayStore or Apple AppStore:

 [Remote-RED App for Android](http://play.google.com/store/apps/details?id=com.looking4cache.remotered.android)